Josh Bell has thought long and hard about social change. In Washington, he’s ready to act.

-Yet the hallways were empty when he first saw the Academy, just east of the Anacostia River, wedged inside some of Washington’s low-income neighborhoods.
-So were the fields, the batting cages and classrooms, since it was a weekday morning in a pandemic that’s scaled back in-person activities.
-But it gave Bell a chance to both imagine the kids and himself as one of them.
-After he was traded to the Nationals in December, Bell joined the Academy’s efforts and started a public book club for adults.
+Yet the hallways were empty when he first saw the academy, just east of the Anacostia River, wedged inside some of Washington’s low-income neighborhoods.
+So were the fields, the batting cages and the classrooms, because it was a weekday morning in a pandemic that has scaled back in-person activities.
+But it gave Bell a chance to imagine both the kids and himself as one of them.
+After he was traded to the Nationals in December, Bell joined the academy’s efforts and started a public book club for adults.
 He wants to focus on bettering education for children, for teenagers, for anyone shorted opportunities because of where they were born or what they look like.

 And he believes that D.C. is the perfect place to do that.
-Nearly 2,000 kids participate in the Academy’s programs, which include baseball, tutoring and cooking classes, for kids and parents, to teach healthy diets and lifestyles.
+Nearly 2,000 kids participate in the academy’s programs, which include baseball, tutoring and cooking classes, for kids and parents, to teach healthy diets and lifestyles.
 Many of the kids live in Wards 7 and 8, predominantly Black areas.
-Weeks after he saw it, while discussing small- and large-scale progress on a bench near Nationals Park, Bell lit up about the Academy and what’s next.
-He is 28 years old and antsy.
+Weeks after he saw it, while discussing small- and large-scale progress on a bench near Nationals Park, Bell lit up about the academy and what’s next.
+He is 28 and antsy.
 He wants to do a lot.

 But does he really feel that people don’t care about what he, a professional baseball player, has to say?